Investing In Commercial Property

 form.
 Sales are, however, taking place at market value and there is no evidence to

-• The outlook within the sector is mixed.
+suggest that “fire sales” are likely. - The outlook within the sector is mixed.
 Industrial occupational properties are being

 favoured and there is the potential for a recovery to continue in leisure and buy-torent